03.20.2026

 Village sleeps

-Coffee hot
+Coffee strong

 Morning Offering given